review-of-financial-studies/template-stata/README.md

 1. Ensure you have Stata 18 or higher installed
 2. Ensure you have an active internet connection (required to download data from FRED)
-4. Open Stata and set your working directory to the replication package root folder
+3. Open Stata with the working directory in the replication package root folder
-5. Run `do "dependencies.do"` to install required packages
-6. Run `do "main.do"`
+4. Run `do "main.do"`

 The master file will:
 - Download the raw data from FRED